Last updated: 21 June 2026

 -

-Payment-related personal information is processed as described in our Privacy Policy.
+Payment-related personal information is processed as explained in our Privacy Policy.

 -